Lizhihuanbb/Mobile-Software-Development/README.md

 # Mobile-Software-Development
-# BookListMainActivity Folder is the Lab6.
+# 1、BookListMainActivity Folder is the Lab6.